 In French classes, students are encouraged to use French as much as possible for classroom routines, social interactions, structured learning tasks, and language experimentation and practice.French lessons are delivered in an interactive manner to maximise students’ engagement.
 We use a wide range of tools and activities to enhance students’ interest in their learning.
 Music, games, quizzes, drawings, stories, books, ICT, and videos are all used to encourage students to have a go at listening, speaking and writing French.
 Gestures and many visual cues are used enhance learning and understanding.

-As part of remote learning students participated in weekly French lessons.
-Most lessons involved a descriptive video of the educational content as well as some oral and written exercises.
+When in remote learning students participate in weekly French lessons.
+Most lessons involve a descriptive video of the educational content as well as some oral and written exercises.

 https://youtu.be/43dSP1n31Qw - Learning the song Petit Escargot